Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-tfTnu802WQw.md

 ### Transcript

-> i even like yeah i also go beyond so like i try to go so far i always want to check reddit at least i always go so far that i like i see an image that i've seen before and then i stop usually uh unless i unless there's too much good um if i've added like 20 pictures or something and i'm like whoa it just doesn't stop then i'll probably stop but i usually keep scrolling at least if i see something really cool
+> i even like yeah i also go beyond so like i try to go so far i always want to check reddit at least i always go so far that i like i see an image that i've seen before and then i stop usually, unless i unless there's too much good, if i've added like 20 pictures or something and i'm like whoa it just doesn't stop then i'll probably stop but i usually keep scrolling at least if i see something really cool